wangonya/the-plain-gatsby/README.md

     Edit `gatsby.config.js` to update site metadata.

     Add blog posts in markdown in `src/pages/blog/`.
-Each blog shpould have a `title` and `date` frontmatter.
+Each blog should have a `title` and `date` frontmatter.
 Example blog posts have been provided.